crocodic-studio/crudbooster/README.md

 1. Create your roles
 1. Add new User

-Now you can log out, and try the admin panel by visiting <code>/admin/login</code>
+Now you can log out, and try the admin panel by visiting <code>http://localhost/your-project/public/admin/login</code>

 <quote>
-You can always change the admin login at /config/crudbooster.php
+You can always change the admin login path at /config/crudbooster.php
 </quote>

 <h3>Basic Code Knowledge</h3>